Landon Young: Professional career

+New Orleans Saints

 Young was drafted by the New Orleans Saints with the 206th pick in the sixth round of the 2021 NFL draft on May 1, 2021.
-He signed his four-year rookie contract with New Orleans on June 8, 2021.
-He was placed on injured reserve on November 23, 2021.
+He signed his four-year rookie contract with New Orleans on June 8.
+Young was placed on injured reserve on November 23.

 On March 18, 2025, Young was re-signed by the Saints to a one-year contract.

+New York Jets

+On May 10, 2026, Young signed a contract with the New York Jets after participating in the team's rookie minicamp.
+He was released on August 30.